Archive

 NOTE: If you find some or all of your datastores show up as grey with no data (as mine did) there is a hotfix available via VMware support.

-Using vCenter Operations v5 – Introduction and deployment (1/3)
+• Continue reading Using vCenter Operations v5 – What’s new (2/3)